Skip to content

 Tax-Exempt Status of IBC Insurance

-The tax benefits of infinite banking really depend on how high your tax bracket is.
+As seen in the video directly above, the tax benefits of infinite banking really depend on how high your marginal tax bracket is.
+The higher your income, the more powerful this benefit of infinite banking becomes.

 Death Benefit Utility of Infinite Banking Life Insurance